 Equally versatile as both a violinist and violist, Ryan Beauchamp enjoys an active performing, teaching, and arts management career.
-A Virginia native, Ryan currently lives in the Greater Los Angeles Area, where he is a Postgraduate Fellow at the Renaissance Arts Academy and maintains a private music studio.
-Previously, Ryan resided in Urbana, IL, as an active performer and established educator.
+A Virginia native, Ryan will join the faculty at the Bermuda School of Music in September 2019.
+Previously, Ryan resided in Los Angeles, where he was a Postgraduate Teaching Fellow at Renaissance Arts Academy and maintained a freelance performance schedule.
 He is a former member of the Sinfonia da Camera and Camerata Illinois ensembles and has also appeared with the Danville Symphony and Baroque Artists of Champaign.
-Past engagements include the Four Seasons Chamber Music Festival Next Generation Concert Series, Green Mountain and Texas Music Festivals, and the Innsbrook Institute and Academy.
+Past engagements include the Four Seasons Chamber Music Festival Next Generation and Krannert Art Museum Chamber Music Series, Green Mountain and Texas Music Festivals, and the Innsbrook Institute and Academy.

 As an avid pedagogue for young students, Ryan is a registered instructor with the Suzuki Association of the Americas.
-Prior to relocating to Los Angeles, he was a member of the faculty at the University of Illinois Music Academy as an instructor for the String Academy and Assistant Coordinator for the Chamber Music program.
-Ryan held the position as Adjunct Violin and Viola Instructor at Millikin University for the School of Music and Music Preparatory Department from 2015-2017.
+He was a member of the faculty at the University of Illinois Music Academy as an instructor for the String Academy and Assistant Coordinator for the Chamber Music program.
+Ryan held the position as Adjunct Violin Instructor at Millikin University School of Music and Preparatory Music Department from 2015-2017.
 Previous teaching experience includes the Greenville (NC) Suzuki Association, Wahl-Coates Elementary School in Greenville, NC, and the Fairview Elementary School Violin Project in Bloomington, IN.

 For teaching credentials and registration, please visit Ryan's teacher profile through the Suzuki Association of the Americas.